 Cost of goods sold and occupancy costs includes the cost of inventory sold during the period net of discounts and allowances, as well as, distribution, shipping and handling costs, store occupancy costs and costs of the bulk food repackaging facility and distribution center.
 The amount shown is net of various rebates from third-party vendors in the form of quantity discounts and payments.
 Vendor consideration associated with product discounts is recorded as a reduction in the cost of the product.
 Store occupancy costs include rent, common area maintenance and real estate taxes.
-Store occupancy costs do not include any rent amounts for the store leases classified as finance leases (previously classified as capital and financing lease obligations).
+Store occupancy costs do not include any rent amounts for the store leases classified as finance leases.